wilpar4813/noteTaker/README.md

 ## Credits and acknowledgments

 Special thanks to the Instructors and Staff at the UNC Coding Bootcamp.
-I had to pull all resources this week to make it through.
+They are an awesome team.:-) I recommnend Trilogy to anyone that wants to learn Javascript Web Development.
+They have a fine tuned program and lots of great resources.

 ## Site Updates